andreasm80/blog.local/content/post/2024-11-08-overlay_on_overlay/index.md

 So if you read any Arista deployment recommendations, use Arista Validated Design, Arista's protocol of choice will always be BGP.
 It just makes everything so much easier.

-In a spine leaf fabric, all leaves peers with the spines.
-The leaves do not peer with the other leaves in the underlay, unless there is an mlag config between two [leaf pairs](https://www.arista.com/en/um-eos/eos-multi-chassis-link-aggregation).
-All leaves have their own BGP AS, the spines usually share the same BGP AS.
+In a spine leaf fabric, all leafs peers with the spines.
+The leafs do not peer with the other leafs in the underlay, unless there is an mlag config between two [leaf pairs](https://www.arista.com/en/um-eos/eos-multi-chassis-link-aggregation).
+All leafs have their own BGP AS, the spines usually share the same BGP AS.

 A diagram of the fabric underlay:

 ![layer-3-ls](images/image-20241127103701406.png)

-In the above diagram I have confgured my underlay with layer 3 routing, BGP exhanges route information between the leaves.
-So far in my configuration I can not have two servers connected to different leaves on the same layer 2 subnet.
+In the above diagram I have confgured my underlay with layer 3 routing, BGP exhanges route information between the leafs.
+So far in my configuration I can not have two servers connected to different leafs on the same layer 2 subnet.
 Only if they are connected to the same leaf I can have layer 2 adjacency.
 So when server 1, connected to leaf1a, wants to talk to server 2, connected on leaf2a, it has to be over layer 3 and both servers needs to be in their own subnet.
 Leaf1a and leaf2a advertises its subnets to both spine1 and spine2, server 1 and 2 has been configured to use their connected leaf switches  as gateway respectively.

-If I do a ping in the "underlay" how will it look like when I ping from leaf1a to leaf2a using loopback interface 0 on my leaf1a and leaf2a to just simulate layer 3 connectivity without any overlay protocol involved (*I dont have any servers connected to a routed interfaces in my lab on any of my leaves at the moment*).
+If I do a ping in the "underlay" how will it look like when I ping from leaf1a to leaf2a using loopback interface 0 on my leaf1a and leaf2a to just simulate layer 3 connectivity without any overlay protocol involved (*I dont have any servers connected to a routed interfaces in my lab on any of my leafs at the moment*).

 Tcpdump on leaf1a on both its uplinks (the source of the icmp request):